 At Atlas, we believe all students should receive the personalized instruction they need to thrive.
 To set our kids up for success, each of our classrooms is co-taught by two educators.
-This allows for more flexible grouping to effectively support our students and meet their individual needs.
+This allows for more flexible grouping to support our students and meet their individual needs effectively.
 Below are a few specific scenarios of what this will look like at different times throughout the day:

-- Both teachers co-teaching the same lesson with all students working on a similar project - One teacher supports two or three students while the other teacher leads the larger group - Students working in four groups of six or seven students; students rotate between four stations; two of the stations are led by a teacher, and two of the stations are student-directed - The class is split into two groups of roughly thirteen students, and each group is taught by one of the teachers - One teacher leads a whole group lesson while the other teacher circulates the room offering support where needed - Both teachers pulling either individual students or small groups while all other students work on an independent assignment
+- Both teachers co-teaching the same lesson with all students working on a similar project - One teacher supports two or three students while the other teacher leads the larger group

+- The class is split into two groups of roughly thirteen students, and each group is taught by one of the teachers - One teacher leads a whole group lesson while the other teacher circulates the room, offering support where needed - Both teachers pull either individual students or small groups while all other students work on an independent assignment

-Our co-teacher model allows for more flexibility, and enables our teachers to personalize instruction and ensure all students are actively engaged in the learning.
-We're able to provide both enrichment and remediation within the classroom, and do so in a way that maintains the dignity of all students.
+Our co-teacher model allows for more flexibility and enables our teachers to personalize instruction and ensure all students are actively engaged in learning.
+We're able to provide both enrichment and remediation within the classroom and do so in a way that maintains the dignity of all students.
 It also allows us to support our students with special needs in an environment that is more inclusive and without stigma.